sunzhida/foodmood/README.md

 > This Project is done by HKUST & EPFL.

-This demo is modified from the project of Yu Meng (@renie26).
+This demo is modified from the project of Yumeng (@renie26).